Being able to like and value children who are going through a rough time in their lives is crucial to being a successful foster carer.

 Foster carers can be retired, working or unemployed.
 Some already have a family; others don’t have children of their own.
 They can be couples, single people and live in large detached houses or two-bedroomed flats.
 They can be homeowners or in rented housing.
 Our Frequently Asked Questions guide helps to explore a few of the myths around who can foster.

 We welcome foster carers who are already working with independent fostering agencies or other local authorities.
 We follow the Fostering Network’s ‘Transfer Protocol’, which means you could become a foster carer with Walsall Council in as little as four months.
-Please call us on 0800 923 3706 to discuss your individual situation.
+Please contact us to discuss your individual situation.